GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Common Body of Knowledge

-The CBK is a published, citable standard defining what every CAIS professional must know, do, and be accountable for.
+The CBK is a published, citable standard defining what every GAISB professional must know, do, and be accountable for.

 04